Conservative fine-tuning for a PET model

 CompletedProcess(args=['mtt', 'eval', 'nc_model.pt', 'nc_model_eval.yaml'], returncode=0)

-The result of a non-conservative force learning run (600 epochs) is present in the parity plot below.
-The plot shows that the model’s conservative force predictions (left, that are not trained against) have larger errors than those obtained from the direct predictions (right).
-The non-conservative forces align closely with targets but lack the physical constraint of being the derivatives of a potential energy, often leading to unphysical behavior when used in simulations.
+The result of a non-conservative force learning run (600 epochs) is presented in the parity plot below.
+The plot shows that the model’s conservative force predictions (that are not trained, on the left) have larger errors than those obtained from the trained direct predictions (right).
+The non-conservative forces align closely with the targets but lack the physical constraint of being the derivatives of a potential energy, often leading to unphysical behavior when used in simulations.

 ../../_images/nc_learning_res.png